hackingmaterials/matminer/CONTRIBUTING.md

 * Reporting a bug
 * Discussing the current state of the code
 * Submitting a fix
-* Proposing new features
+* Proposing or implementing new features
 * Becoming a maintainer

-### Reporting bugs, getting help, and discussion
+## Reporting bugs, getting help, and discussion
-The first place to go is the [Google Group](https://groups.google.com/forum/#!forum/matminer).
-Start a new topic, and then read the next section if you are making a bug report.

-### Bug reports
-Great Bug Reports tend to have:
+At any time, feel free to start a thread on our [Google Group](https://groups.google.com/forum/#!forum/matminer).

+If you are making a bug report, incorporate as many elements of the following as possible to ensure a timely response and avoid the need for followups:
 * A quick summary and/or background
-* Steps to reproduce
+* Steps to reproduce - be specific! **Provide sample code.**
-* Be specific!
-* Give sample code if you can.
-My stackoverflow question includes sample code that anyone with a base R setup can run to reproduce what I was seeing
-* What you expected would happen
+* What you expected would happen, compared to what actually happens
-* What actually happens
+* The full stack trace of any errors you encounter
-* Notes (possibly including why you think this might be happening, or stuff you tried that didn't work) We love thorough bug reports!
+* Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)

+We love thorough bug reports as this means the development team can make quick and meaningful fixes!

 When we confirm your bug report, we'll move it to the GitHub issues as soon as possible.

-### We Develop with Github
+## Contributing code modifications or additions through Github
 We use github to host code, to track issues and feature requests, as well as accept pull requests.

-### All Code Changes Happen Through Pull Requests
-Pull requests are the best way to propose changes to the codebase (we use the [Github flow](https://guides.github.com/introduction/flow/)).
+Pull requests are the best way to propose changes to the codebase.
+Follow the [Github flow](https://guides.github.com/introduction/flow/)) for more information on this procedure.

-### Making a Pull Request
 The basic procedure for making a PR is:
 * Fork the repo and create your branch from master.
 * Commit your improvements to your branch and push to your Github fork (repo).